SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Memories.md

 In normal operation (when the memory file exists on disk), the system uses **whichever threshold is reached first**.
 For example, if `chunkEstimatedTokenSize` is 1000 and `maxMessagesBetweenChunks` is 20, memories will generate either when ~1000 tokens of new messages accumulate or when 20 new messages are added, whichever happens first.
-The memory file does not need to contain any chunks for both thresholds to be active -- it just needs to exist.
+The memory file does not need to contain any chunks for both thresholds to be active; it just needs to exist.
 In a new conversation, the file is automatically created on the first memory check (around message 3), so both thresholds are active from that point on.